saatvik-dev/thefinaltest/NETLIFY_DEPLOYMENT.md

 1. Check the function logs in the Netlify dashboard
 2. Verify the `netlify.toml` configuration
 3. Make sure your API routes match what the client is calling
-4. The project now uses `api-standalone.js` for serverless functions to avoid ESM/CJS compatibility issues
+4. The project now uses `api-standalone.cjs` for serverless functions to avoid ESM/CJS compatibility issues
+   - This file uses CommonJS format (.cjs extension) to be compatible with Node.js module system
+   - API routes should point to `/.netlify/functions/api-standalone.cjs` in production

 ### Build Errors